Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ## Questions to be Answered

-• How robust is the correlation with Ricci curvature?
+- How robust is the correlation with Ricci curvature?
-• Can the Mezzi scale factor be derived from first principles?
+- Can the Mezzi scale factor be derived from first principles?
-• How does it connect to established relativistic phenomena?
+- How does it connect to established relativistic phenomena?
-• Will there be an Independent confirmation of SPARC results?
+- Will there be an Independent confirmation of SPARC results?
-• Can the SPARC data results results correspond to the Lensing observations?
+- Can the SPARC data results results correspond to the Lensing observations?
-• Can the mezzi Effect be applied to galaxy custers?
+- Can the mezzi Effect be applied to galaxy custers?

 ---

 ## A Call for Collaboration

 To astronomers, relativists, data scientists, and theorists: I invite you to test, challenge, and refine this idea.
-Whether you work with rotation curves, weak lensing surveys, or foundational gravity theories—your expertise is needed.
+Whether you work with rotation curves, weak lensing surveys, or foundational gravity theories, your expertise is needed.

 Let us collaborate on:

-• Reproduce the SPARC analysis independently, using alternative mass models and fitting techniques.
+- Reproduce the SPARC analysis independently, using alternative mass models and fitting techniques.
-• Compare Mezzi-corrected baryonic maps with lensing mass reconstructions from Euclid, Rubin Observatory, or JWST.
+- Compare Mezzi-corrected baryonic maps with lensing mass reconstructions from Euclid, Rubin Observatory, or JWST.
-• Explore theoretical derivations of ξ(r) within Painlevé–Gullstrand geometry or other GR frameworks.
+- Explore theoretical derivations of ξ(r) within Painlevé–Gullstrand geometry or other GR frameworks.
-• Apply the Mezzi scaling to cluster dynamics, can it explain lensing observation without dark matter?
+- Apply the Mezzi scaling to cluster dynamics, can it explain lensing observation without dark matter?

 ---